hypestudiox/readtimecounter/README.md

 # Reading Time Counter v3.2.4

-A ***simple*** yet ***robust*** reading time counter calculates reading time for English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) (Chinese, Korean, Japanese), and other Latin-based languages.
+A ***simple and robust*** reading time counter calculates the reading time for English, [CKJ](https://en.wikipedia.org/wiki/CJK_characters) (Chinese, Korean, Japanese), and other Latin-based languages.
 The script also takes into account the number of images in the content, providing an estimated reading time that combines text and image viewing time.

 <br>